dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

         1. You can specify the delay between executions in seconds.
             This value is mandatory.

-    1. If the selected job is scheduled by a delay:
+    1. If the selected job is scheduled by periodic frequency:

         1. You can either select a pre-defined frequency from the drop-down menu, or ...